Explore the two faces of the vibrant Alexandria Waterfront.

 Plan Your Western Mediterranean Cruise

 If you are planning more than one stop, you can explore the full journey in my Western Mediterranean Cruise guide.
 You’ll also find top ports, highlights, and simple tips.
 These will help keep your trip stress-free, and also combine European coastal cities.
 Also with North Africal ports, Spain, Portugal, Egypt, Turkey, Italy and France.
-In addition, you can save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.
+You can also save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.
+Also visit our Port Said Guide here.

 Alexandria Waterfront: Weather & Best Time to Visit

-Known as the “Bride of the Mediterranean,” Alexandria enjoys a coastal climate that is significantly milder than the desert heat of Cairo or Luxor.
+Known as the “Bride of the Mediterranean,” Alexandria enjoys a much milder coastal climate than the desert heat found in Cairo or Luxor.
+With the sea breezes and waterfront setting, the city feels far more comfortable during much of the year.

 The Best Time to Visit

-The ideal window for visiting the Alexandria Waterfront is during the spring (March to May) and autumn (September to November).
-During these shoulder seasons, the weather is pleasantly warm without the high humidity of summer, making it perfect for long walks along the Corniche promenade.
+The best time to visit the Alexandria Waterfront is during spring (March to May) and autumn (September to November).
+During these months, temperatures stay pleasantly warm while the heavier summer humidity remains lower.
+As a result, the weather feels ideal for long walks along the Corniche promenade.

-• Spring (March–May): Afternoon highs reach a comfortable 73°F to 77°F (23°C to 25°C).
-This is a prime time for sightseeing at the Citadel of Qaitbay or the Bibliotheca Alexandrina before the summer crowds arrive.
+In spring, afternoon temperatures usually range from 73°F to 77°F (23°C to 25°C).
+The milder weather also makes sightseeing more comfortable at places like the Citadel of Qaitbay and the Bibliotheca Alexandrina before larger summer crowds arrive.

 Seasonal Glance